AmberELEC/website/docs/Advanced-Topics.md

 | L1: | Top of file selection |
 | L2: | Bottom of file selection |

-## How to work with es_systems.cfg on 351ELEC
+## How to work with es_systems.cfg on AmberELEC

-In 351ELEC there is a global `es_systems.cfg` file that is located in `/usr/config/emulationstation/es_systems.cfg`.
+In AmberELEC there is a global `es_systems.cfg` file that is located in `/usr/config/emulationstation/es_systems.cfg`.
 This file can not be altered to make sure that future updates can still add new features to the system.
 However, there is still the possibility to add your own extensions.
 You can create your own extensions to the standard `es_systems.cfg`.

 ### Adding systems config extensions